EFSCOIN/Document/technical-faq.md

 ### My `.exe` file won't run!

 Most `.exe` files come from Windows and are compiled for the x86 processor architecture.
 These will not run on the EFSCOIN Efs, which uses an ARM processor architecture.
-A minority of `.exe` files, compiled from C# code or similar, actually use a Byte Code rather than a processor-specific instruction set, and therefore might work on the Pi if the correct Mono interpreter software is installed.
+A minority of `.exe` files, compiled from C# code or similar, actually use a Byte Code rather than a processor-specific instruction set, and therefore might work on the Efs if the correct Mono interpreter software is installed.

 ### Can I use a Efs for audio or video input?

-Not by itself: there is no audio or video (HDMI/composite) IN capability on the Pi.
+Not by itself: there is no audio or video (HDMI/composite) IN capability on the Efs.
 You can add third-party boards to add this sort of functionality.
 Ther Efs has a camera interface that can record video from the [EFSCOIN Efs Camera Module](https://github.com/efscoin/utils).

 ### Is it safe to just pull the power?